 French toast is a quick weekend morning breakfast that simply cannot be beaten.
 Everyone absolutely loves this recipe and you will love how easy it is to make!

-French toast is one of my favorite breakfast items, especially when it’s drenched in butter and drizzled with warm maple syrup!
-This quick and easy french toast recipe uses a ton of cinnamon and vanilla giving it plenty of flavor, plus whole milk and powdered sugar making it extra rich and perfectly sweet.
+French toast is one of my favorite breakfast items, especially when it's drenched in butter and drizzled with warm maple syrup!
+This quick and easy french toast recipe has a ton of flavor with plenty of cinnamon and vanilla, plus whole milk and powdered sugar making it extra rich and perfectly sweet.

 What is the Best Bread for French Toast?

 - Brioche: Brioche is by far the best bread choice here.
 It’s thick and absorbent so it soaks up a ton of batter compared to other types of bread.
 You can find it at most grocery stores in the bakery section.
 It’s a bit more expensive but totally worth it in my opinion.
 You can also make your own if you're up for it!

 - Challah: Challah is another great option, it's a beautiful braided Jewish bread that can be found near brioche in the bakery section.

 - French bread: Fresh or day-old French bread is great because it’s very absorbent.
 Here’s my easy recipe for homemade french bread.